AnotherKamila/sdn-loadbalancer/report/report.md

 L4 load balancing in general works as follows:

-1. Match the packet's destination IP and destination port against the load balancer's Virtual IPs and map to a server pool.
+1. Match an incoming packet's destination IP address and destination port against the load balancer's Virtual IPs and map to a server pool.
 2. Select a DIP from the pool.
-This can be done e.g. in a round-robin fashion, or by hashing the fivetuple.
-The usual approaches result in a uniform distribution of requests to servers.
+   This can be done e.g. in a round-robin fashion, or by hashing the five-tuple.
+   This normally results in a uniform distribution of requests to servers.
 3. Re-write the destination IP and port.
 4. Forward the packet to the selected server.
-5. Make sure to handle the return path correctly: rewrite the source IP and port back to the Virtual IP on replies for this request.
+5. Handle the return path correctly: rewrite the source IP address and source port back to the Virtual IP on replies for this request, so that it appears that the response comes from the load balancer.

 The challenge when implementing an SDN-based load balancer is **per-connection consistency**, i.e. making sure that all packets of a given connection are